-4) shall document the provision of health care services to each patient pursuant to the requirements and shall preserve the corresponding documents.
+4) must duly document the provision of health care services to each patient pursuant to the requirements and preserve the corresponding documents.
 The patient has the right to examine these documents and to obtain copies thereof at his or her own expense.

-One of the alternatives for examining documents is the patient portal established by the Estonian eHealth Foundation.
+The patient can examine the documents also through the patient portal established by the Estonian eHealth Foundation.
 This work is based on a nationwide health information system, which shall collect the Estonia's health-related data.
 Patient portal can be used to access the patient's health records in the information system, to provide additional data and change one's personal information.
 When desired, a person can also close down their health records.
-Patient records can be viewed only by a physician who treats him or her.
+Patient records can be viewed only by a physician who treats the patient.
 In addition to the above, the patient portal can be used for a variety of health services-related expressions of will.
 For example, to determine person(s) authorized to purchase prescription drugs; to give permission to or refuse a blood transfusion; to express a wish to donate organs or tissues after death for transplantation purposes; to donate one's dead body to teaching and research work.
-Patient Portal also allows the patient to appoint themselves representative(s) with various rights.
+The patient portal also allows the patient to appoint themselves representative(s) with various rights.

-According to the Health Insurance Act, the patient has the right to second opinion, if he or she has doubts about the doctor's decision.
-The second opinion concerns the assessment of the correctness of a diagnosis, the need for a medicinal product or health service, the alternatives and expected effect and the risks relating to the provision of the service.
-The correct procedure for receiving second opinion, its conditions and extent to which the health insurance fund pays for second opinion is provided in Regulation No. 111 of 24 September 2002 by the Minister of Social Affairs "Eesti Haigekassa poolt kindlustatud isikult teisese arvamuse eest tasu maksmise kohustuse ülevõtmise tingimused ja kord" (Estonian only).
+According to the Health Insurance Act, a patient also has the right to second opinion if he or she doubts about a doctor's decision.
+Secondary opinion concerns the assessment of the accuracy of the diagnosis, the need for prescribed medicine or health care service, an assessment of explained alternatives and the expected effects and risks associated with the provision of health care service.
+The correct procedure for receiving second opinion, its conditions and extent to which EHIF pays for second opinion is provided in the regulation by the Minister of Social Affairs.